Zarci/LED-Strip/README.md

+# ledstrip Library:
-# AVR Functions for the WS2812B implemented in C
+## AVR Functions for the WS2812B implemented in C
 This project is an extension of [light_ws2812](https://github.com/cpldcpu/light_ws2812).

 The ledstrip library acts as a wrapper for [light_ws2812](https://github.com/cpldcpu/light_ws2812) exposing useful color matrix functions.